 Dryer balls are a reusable, chemical-free alternative to dryer sheets.
 They help soften clothes, prevent static cling, and reduce drying time—saving energy and costs in the process.

-Unlike your standard grey or cream, the LooHoo wool dryer balls are available in a variety of gorgeous pastel colors that will make you smile every time you do laundry.
+Unlike your standard gray or cream, the LooHoo wool dryer balls are available in a variety of gorgeous pastel colors that will make you smile every time you do laundry.
 They're guaranteed to last for hundreds of drying cycles.

 LooHoo, a Black-owned, family-run company based in Maine, sources its wool from a local mill.
 Along with its dryer balls, the company also sells chemical-free coconut oil stain sticks, lavender essential oil, and wool tug toys for dogs.
 They've pledged to plant one tree for each product purchased.